AlexandreDecan/sismic/docs/format.rst

     type: history
     initial: s1

-The ``initial`` value (for history state or, later, for compound state) should refer to a parent's substate and will be used the first time the history state is reached if it has not yet a memorized configuration.
+Importantly, the ``initial`` memory value **must** refer to a parent's substate.

 Compound states
 ^^^^^^^^^^^^^^^

-Except final states and history states, states can contain nested states.
+A state that is neither a final state nor an history state can contain nested states.
 Such a state is a *compound state*.

 .. code:: yaml